1072 W. 15th St. #3

 It will be hard to keep your feet still when this number starts.
 Besides the dancing piano accompaniment, the use of ad lib spoons makes it even more fun.
 Veteran writer, Shirley McRae, was commissioned to write this arrangement by the Cache Children's Choir in Logan Utah.
 This is a winner!

-P1227 - 3-PART [buy now]
+P1227 - SSA [buy now]

 Shepherd's Song

-Composer: Inner Mongolian Folk Song Arranger: Shirley McRae
+Composer: Inner Mongolian Folk Song Arranger: Shirley McRae Author/Lyricist: Inner Mongolian Folk Song

-Season: General Released: January 2008 Difficulty: Easy
+Voicing: SA Released: January 2008 Difficulty: Easy

-One of Shirley McRae's greatests gifts is capturing the essence of other cultures in song.
+One of Shirley McRae's greatest gifts is capturing the essence of other cultures in song.
 This Inner Mongolian Folk Song is no exception.
 Incorporating a few handbells, a bell tree and an oboe bring an authentic color to the arrangement.
 Singing about the beauty of nature that surrounds the shepherd, this is a cherished song in Chinese communities.

 P1338 - SA [buy now]